arbyste/jp-mining-note/docs/docs/setupyomitan.md

 ---

 # Preliminary Steps
-If you have used Yomichan before, please make a [backup of your settings](faq.md#how-do-i-backup-yomichan-settings){:target="_blank"}
+If you have used Yomitan before, please make a
+[backup of your settings](faq.md#how-do-i-backup-yomichan-settings){:target="_blank"}
 (just in case).

-Additionally, if you downloaded Yomichan from a file, try updating that as well.
+Additionally, if you downloaded Yomitan from a file, try updating that as well.
 Most users should have installed it from their browser's extension page, in which case nothing has to be done.